barsoom/review/README.md

   - [x] Add phantomjs
   - [ ] Make the tests pass
   - [ ] Generalize the scripts and make a gist, etc.
+  - [ ] Document the setup in readme
 * [ ] Make the enviornment more reliable by making elm-brunch work better.
 Handle any number of files without having to specify any or specify regexes.

 ## Make code review fully featured